 The National Home Show is happening at Enercare Centre at Exhibition Place and it’s where to go for all things related to home renovations and home décor.
 Get inspiration, tips and ideas on anything from decorating your backyard to remodelling your kitchen.
 In addition to vendors, you can also get advice from expert renovators and builders for one-on-one construction consultations, or nab a time slot to discuss your décor dilemmas with celebrity designers who are also offering one-on-one consultations by appointment.

 Running in conjunction with the National Home Show and sharing a venue is Canada Blooms, Canada’s largest flower and garden festival.
 There will be speakers, demos and workshops dedicated to all things garden-related, garden exhibits that will make you feel like spring has finally sprung and floral displays to check out.
-Workshops include creating a terrarium, growing a pizza garden and how to make a succulent vertical planter.
+Workshops include creating a terrarium, medicinal herb planting and backyard bird feeders.
 There will also be workshops just for kids.

 Comic, cosplay and anime fans rejoice.
 ComicCon, taking place at the Metro Toronto Convention Centre, is a three day event dedicated to comics in all their forms, from traditional comic books to anime to graphic novels.
 There will be many celebrity guests and comic book artists and authors on hand, workshops and seminars, panels, Q&As, autograph sessions and celebrity photo ops over the course of the popular event.
 Oh, and expect lots of costumes.
 Fans will be dressed up and there will be various characters walking around you can get your picture taken with.